 - Place rinsed and drained chickpeas in a processor.

 - Process (using the ‘pulse’ feature) until chickpeas are broken down a little.
 You want broken down pieces and some whole pieces.
 There’s no going wrong here, really, just make the texture that you like.
 Tip: Definitely don’t puree to a paste.
 Ain’t nobody got time for that, unless you’re making hummus.
-Then, pass the chips 😉
+Then, pass the chips!

 - In a small bowl, whisk together mayo (vegan, if you prefer) yogurt, lemon juice, curry powder, salt and pepper.

 - Grab a bowl and put the chickpeas in there along with chopped dried apricots, walnuts, green onion and mayo and yogurt mixture.
 Stir to combine.

 Then, portion onto bread and garnish as you like (or enjoy as is with crackers).

 Hungry for more?
 Subscribe to the Girl Heart Food Newsletter!